 Combine harvesters are advanced agricultural machines designed to perform three essential harvesting operations—reaping, threshing, and winnowing—in a single process.
 These machines were developed to improve efficiency in farming by reducing manual labor and increasing productivity during harvest seasons.

-Traditionally, harvesting crops such as wheat, rice, corn, and barley required multiple steps and significant human effort.
-Farmers used separate tools or machines for cutting crops, separating grains, and cleaning them.
-Combine harvesters were introduced to streamline this process, combining all these tasks into one integrated system.
+Traditionally, harvesting crops such as wheat, rice, corn, and barley required multiple steps and significant manual effort.
+Farmers relied on separate tools for cutting, threshing, and cleaning grains, making the process time-consuming and labor-intensive .

 Common types of combine harvesters include: